jncc/sac-microsite/README.md

 docker run -u vscode -it -p 5000:5000 --rm -v <host path to /sac-microsite>:/sac-microsite jncc/sac_build_env
 ```

-Ensure the dev container plugin is installed
+Ensure the dev container plugin is installed.

 By default the container will be pulled from the AWS ECR container repo in the jncc-cicd account.
 Image details can be found in .devcontainer/devcontainer.json